denten-books/plain-text/main.md

 sold in preferred manner.

-Hampered by an artificially-limited field of activity, the study of literature excavates a small, sacred patch on tip of an immense textual iceberg.
+Hampered by an artificially-limited field of activity, the study of literature excavates a small, sacred patch at the tip of an immense textual iceberg.
 The results of all that iceberg-digging sink to join the mass of its submerged and unexcavated bottom.
 Texts multiply and produce other texts: that's more or less the point of Roland Barthes's 250-page exegesis of a 30 page short story by